Middlemarch Museum Submarine: The Platypus

 This fascinating relic from our industrial past, located at the Middlemarch Museum, is probably the only submarine built in New Zealand.
 Created in Dunedin in 1873 to a French design, it was intended for gold mining in the Clutha River.
 Although it was trialled successfully in the Otago Harbour money ran out.
 It languished on the wharf in Dunedin until being taken to Barewood, near Middlemarch, in 1924.
 The Platypus is one of only two submarines of its vintage known to be still in existence, world wide.
 Consequently, it has attracted national and international attention.

-Strath Taieri Historical Society's involvement
+Strath Taieri Historical Society's involvement (page creator)

 The Strath Taieri Historical Society runs the Middlemarch Museum where The Platypus is located.